sheckman/sigcse2019/authors/panels.md

     is the moderator by placing the word "Moderator" in parentheses after her/his name.

+-   **Abstract:** Should provide a brief summary of your panel

--   Do not include an abstract.
-Instead, the first section should be titled Summary and should provide a summary of the panel written by the moderator.
+- 	**Summary:** The first section should be titled Summary and should provide an expanded summary of the panel’s goals,  intended audience, and relevance to the SIGCSE community written by the moderator.

+-	**Panel Structure:** The section following the summary should explain the panel structure and plan for audience participation and provide sufficient time for audience interaction and questions.

--   Subsequent sections should contain the position statements of each panelist.
+-	**Position Statements:** The subsequent sections should contain the position statements of each panelist and a brief description of their expertise and background as it relates to the panel.
 Title each section by identifying the author.

--   References where appropriate are encouraged, but not required.
+-	**References:** Citing relevant work where appropriate is encouraged, but not required.
 If they are included, they should be placed in a separate section titled References and should follow the formatting guidelines.

 If accepted, the panel description will be allocated
 {{site.data.cfp.details[plural].limits}} in the conference proceedings